EmanuelButoiGit/football-simulator/README.md

 3. then takes an action where the agent is rewarded

 The brain model that will be generated can be used for the AI agents.

-The other scripts will be active in the environment and you need to assign the right Game Objects to work.

 # Football strategies
 <p align="left">